Skip to main content

 </html>

-As you can see above, the Mapbox GL JS map requires several options:
+As you can see above, the Mapbox GL JS Map is instantiated with several options defined:

 • container: the id of the <div> element on the page where the map should live.
 In this case, the id for the <div> is 'map'.